How Much Money Should You Expect To Make At An Art Fair?

 With countless opportunities for individual artists happening year-round, choosing the art fair that aligns the closest with the demographic you’d like to sell your work to will help you realize your art fair income dreams.

 Art fairs like Superfine bring artists, artwork and cultural experiences directly to collectors that are ready and proven to spend money.
-Our fairs are hosted in the heart of cities with exploding demographics of people who have money on their hands – cities like New York, San Francisco, Los Angeles and Seattle – and those same people also happen to be potential collectors looking for new, elevated ways to spend that money.
+Our fairs are hosted in the heart of cities with exploding demographics of people who have money on their hands – cities like New York, San Francisco, Los Angeles – and those same people also happen to be potential collectors looking for new, elevated ways to spend that money.
 For many of them, investing in artwork is an easy first choice.

 Another great perk about exhibiting with Superfine: 100% of the profit from art sales belongs to you.
 That’s right – we don’t take a cut of your sales in any amount over the course of the fair.